Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Coolum Beach had an average national income level according to ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $46,909 and the average income stood at $68,183.
-These figures compared to Rest of Qld's median of $53,146 and average of $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Coolum Beach would be approximately $51,558 (median) and $74,940 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Coolum Beach ranked modestly, between the 41st and 42nd percentiles.
-Income brackets indicated that the $1,500 - 2,999 bracket dominated with 31.9% of residents (3,293 people), similar to regional levels where 31.7% occupied this bracket.
+The suburb of Coolum Beach had a median income among taxpayers of $46,909 and an average income of $68,183 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+This compares with figures for Regional Qld's median income of $53,146 and average income of $66,593 respectively.
+By March 2026, current estimates based on Wage Price Index growth of 11.36% would be approximately $52,238 (median) and $75,929 (average).
+The 2021 Census ranked household, family and personal incomes in Coolum Beach modestly, between the 41st and 42nd percentiles.
+Income brackets showed that 31.9% of residents (3,301 people) fell within the $1,500 - 2,999 bracket, mirroring regional levels where 31.7% occupied this bracket.
 Housing affordability pressures were severe in Coolum Beach, with only 81.6% of income remaining, ranking at the 39th percentile.
 The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income